 You can choose from a range of cheeses ($18 each or $60 for all) which are served with honeycomb and fresh fruit (which match perfectly with their fallen Angel white wines), as well as breads, crackers and crostinis.

 Playing a game of pétanque in the sun or walking the vines with a glass of wine in hand while you wait for lunch is pretty ideal.

 Their cellar door offers a children’s platter, trio of cheeses or a gourmet antipasto platter for two ($36) or four people ($65) and includes a selection of cheeses, salami, pastrami, smoked salmon, caperberries, olives, gherkins, pesto, sundried tomatoes, feta and hummus which is served with fresh ciabatta bread and crackers.

-Church Road has a beautiful building as well as a massive lawn area with picnic tables.
+Church Road Winery in Hawkes Bay has a beautiful building as well as a massive lawn area with picnic tables.
 In addition to their complimentary tasting (3-4 wines) Church Road offers additional premium wine tasting for $5 or $10 per person.

-Their platter cost $53.90 and includes pastrami, coronation chicken, ceviche, breads, crackers, cheeses, olives and a range of dips and spreads.
+Their platter includes pastrami, coronation chicken, ceviche, breads, crackers, cheeses, olives and a range of dips and spreads.
 I took the wine match recommendation from their menu and can confirm the platter goes perfectly with their Rose.

 Poppy herself is lovely, perfectly friendly to those tasting and her passion for the wines the couple are making is infectious.

 I definitely advise booking for lunch in the courtyard or tasting room to avoid disappointment as they get super busy.
-Poppy’s platters showcase local produce and are substantial enough to share between two.
+The platters at Poppy’s winery showcase local produce and are substantial enough to share between two.